Emmastro/event-manager/README.md

 ### Running the Tests

-To run automated tests for this ssystem
+To run automated tests for this system

     ```sh
-    npm run test
+    npm test
     ```
 ### Deployment